AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-10-10-managing-complex-state-react-usereducer/index.md

 );
 ```

 Most of this logic is straightforward, except for `handleQueryChange`.
-This function has a lot going on because it's implicitly trying to reset all of the other state variables to their initial values, even though this is not immediately obvious at a glance.
+This function has a lot going on because it's implicitly trying to reset all of the other state variables to their initial values, even though this is not immediately obvious at first glance.
 Comments can help clarify what's going on:

 ```tsx
 const handleQueryChange = debounce((e: ChangeEvent<HTMLInputElement>) => {